Mr. Clark S.T.E.M. Instructor (K - 8) Science, Technology, Engineering, Math

 My next move was to attend Morningside College in Sioux City.
 I earned my Bachelors Degree in Mass Communications and Business Administration.
 In other words, I learned how to work in television as a broadcast engineer and I can do accounting very well.
 I worked for ABC, NBC, PBS and FOX over the next 15 years.

 Now for something challenging.
 In October of 1996, I joined the US Army’s 82nd Airborne Division as a medic.
 I jumped out of helicopters and planes for the next 4 years.
 During this time, I met my wife Tara and we were married on January 15, 1997.
 We are still married today and have two kids-McKenzie and Connor.
 I still felt like I needed something more in my life.
-I wanted to use my experience as an engineer, medic, husband and father to help others.
+I wanted to use my experience as an engineer, medic, coach, husband and father to help others.
 That said, I become a teacher.
 I graduated from Cardinal Stritch in 2012 with my Wisconsin Teaching Certification.
 I later earned my Master of Arts degree in 2013 and I've never looked back.

 Previous Teaching Experience 3rd Grade Teacher August 2013-March 2018 Parkview Elementary, Milwaukee, WI I taught math, science, reading, writing, social studies, geography and health to a diverse population at Parkview, a traditional elementary school within Milwaukee Public Schools.
 In addition, I lead an after-school Lego Robotics program for 5th grade students interested in building and programming robots.